 Nioh is a fast-paced samurai game that’s extremely fun to play.
 Borrowing the heartbeat of the Dark Souls series and adding in things like a rich Japanese setting, overly satisfying weapon and combat variety (and cooperative play), Nioh is an absolute must-play for any PS4 or PC gamer.
 Not to mention it has three very good DLC releases.

 Hellblade (PS4, PC)

 I wrote about Hellblade a few months ago in my first post on the Couch Petito.
 In that post I shared both my praise for the game and some details about the nightmare it pulled me into during my time playing it.
-Hellblade is an incredibly heavy game and can be mentally taxing.
-It’s a game about struggle and overcoming psychological demon.
+Hellblade is an incredibly heavy game.
 It’s equal parts gut-wrenching and emotionally jaw-dropping.
 Hellblade is very good.

 Dark very much caught me by surprise earlier this month.
-I don’t exactly have an alert for German time travel web series set up at the moment, but perhaps I should.
-Dark is a slow burn, starting off with the disappearance of a little boy, later developing into a much bigger (and much more complex) narrative.
-Dark is a wild ride with a genuinely satisfying season conclusion.
+I don’t exactly have an email alert for German time travel web series set up at the moment, but perhaps I should.
+Dark is a slow burn, starting off with the disappearance of a little boy, later developing into a much bigger (and mind-bendingly complex) narrative.
 I look forward to more Dark.

 Twin Peaks: The Return